keides2/roam-research-mcp-enterprise/README.md

 - Efficient batch operations
 - Hierarchical outline creation
 - Enhanced documentation for Roam Tables in `Roam_Markdown_Cheatsheet.md` for clearer guidance on nesting.
+  - Custom instruction appended to the cheat sheet about your specific Roam notes.

 1. `roam_fetch_page_by_title`: Fetch page content by title.
 Returns content in the specified format.
 2. `roam_fetch_block_with_children`: Fetch a block by its UID along with its hierarchical children down to a specified depth.
 Automatically handles `((UID))` formatting.